c08oprkiua/eBrew-Godot/README.md

 As well as recreating the original concept, I've also made some minor changes.
 So far, this includes custom background image support (put a `background.png` in the `Userfiles` folder.)

-#To-do
+# To-do
->add downloading homebrews
+>add downloading homebrews,
->homebrew launcher functionality
+>homebrew launcher functionality,
->impliment download progress bar... somewhere
+>impliment download progress bar... somewhere,
->impliment a settings screen (override custom background/bgm, auto-load HBAS, set download directory, etc.)
+>impliment a settings screen (override custom background/bgm, auto-load HBAS, set download directory, etc.),

-#Known bugs
+# Known bugs
 Item 0 in the HBAS repo currently doesn't load, and instead, at the very bottom of the in-app list, is an empty item that will crash the app when focused.

 PS: If you happen to have the orignal assets of the mockup, let me know and/or make a pull request to add them to the repo, because right now I'm just working with assets I edited out of the few screenshots posted in the above GBATemp thread.